KSDaemon/wampy.js/README.md

 Wampy constructor can take 2 parameters:

 * **url** to wamp server - optional.
+URL can be specified in next forms:
-If its undefined, page-schema://page-server:page-port/ws will be used.
+    * Undefined/null.
+If its undefined, page-scheme://page-server:page-port/ws will be used.
+    * String, begins with '/', meaning some path on current scheme:host:port.
+    * Full qualified URL, starting with scheme 'ws' or 'wss'.
+    * Host/domain with possible path, but without scheme.
 Can be in forms of:
     * fully qualified url: schema://server:port/path
     * server:port/path.
 In this case page schema will be used.